Revisiting and Generalizing the Dual Iteration for Static and Robust Output-Feedback Synthesis: Static Output-Feedback -Design

 \end{lemma}

-Similarly as discussed in \cite{HolSch19}, the specific structure of the system \eqref{SHI::eq::sys_es} \emph{and} of the multipliers in $\Pb$ allow the design problem corresponding to the right in Fig.~\ref{SHI::fig::of_homotop} to be turned into a convex problem, e.g., by relying on the elimination lemma.
+The specific structure of the system \eqref{SHI::eq::sys_es} \emph{and} of the multipliers in $\Pb$ allow us to render the design problem on the right in Fig.~\ref{SHI::fig::of_homotop} convex, e.g., by relying on the elimination lemma.
 This is the first statement of the following result.

 \begin{theorem} Let $G_{ij}^F$ denote the transfer matrices corresponding to \eqref{SHI::eq::sys_es} and let $V_F$ be a basis matrix of $\ker\smat{C_2 & D_{21} & 0 \\ F_1 & F_2 & I}$.
 Further, suppose that $A^F = A + B_2F_1$ is stable.
-Then there exists a controller $\t K$ for the system \eqref{SHI::eq::sys_es} such that the robust analysis LMIs \eqref{SHI::lem::lmi_stabes} are satisfied if and only if there exist symmetric matrices $X$ and $ P\in\Pb$ satisfying
+Then there exists a controller $\hat K$ for the system \eqref{SHI::eq::sys_es} such that the robust analysis LMIs \eqref{SHI::lem::lmi_stabes} are satisfied if and only if there exist symmetric matrices $X$ and $ P\in\Pb$ satisfying

 Moreover, the above LMIs are feasible if and only if the primal synthesis LMIs \eqref{SHI::theo::eq::lmi_ofF} are feasible.
-In particular, there exists a controller $K$ for the original system \eqref{SHI::eq::sys_of} such that the analysis LMIs \eqref{SHI::lem::lmi_stab} are feasible for the corresponding closed-loop interconnection. \end{theorem} In \cite{HolSch19} we gave a trajectory based proof of the second statement of Theorem \ref{SHI::theo::estimation} in the context of robust output-feedback design.
-Here, we show solely based on algebraic manipulations and on the LFR framework that the above theorem actually recovers the primal design result Theorem \ref{SHI::theo::ofF} while having a nice interpretation in terms of Fig.~\ref{SHI::fig::of_homotop}.
+In particular, feasibility of \eqref{SHI::theo::eq::lmi_es} implies that there exists a controller $K$ for the original system \eqref{SHI::eq::sys_of} such that the analysis LMIs \eqref{SHI::lem::lmi_stab} are feasible for the corresponding closed-loop interconnection. \end{theorem} In \cite{HolSch19} we gave a trajectory based proof of the second statement of this result in the context of robust output-feedback design.
+Here, we show solely based on algebraic manipulations and on the LFR framework that Theorem \ref{SHI::theo::estimation} actually recovers the primal design result Theorem \ref{SHI::theo::ofF} while having a nice interpretation in terms of Fig.~\ref{SHI::fig::of_homotop}.